rtgodwin/rtgodwin.github.io/_docs/lab4.md

 ## Order of the polynomial

-The polynomial in HC3 is order 3 (it goes up to a cibed term), but it looks like the cubed term may be insignificant.
+The polynomial in HC3 is order 3 (it goes up to a cubed term), but it looks like the cubed term may be insignificant.
 To test to see if the cubed term is needed (if it's insignificant), we actually need to perform a _joint_ hypothesis test to see if _both_ $HC3^3$ _and_ $OECD \times HC^3$ are _jointly_ insignificant.
 To do this, we can use the F-test.
 Estimate a model _without_ the cubed terms (the restricted model), and compare the two models using the `anova()` function:

 ```r
 mod2 <- lm(DALE ~ log(HEXP) + HC3 + HC3sq + OECD + OECD*log(HEXP)